Mean Value Inequalities and Characterizations of Sobolev spaces on graded groups: Abstract

 \section{Abstract}

-We develop some characterizations for Sobolev spaces on the setting of graded Lie groups.
-A key role is played by several mean value inequalities that may be of independent interest.
+We develop characterizations for Sobolev spaces of potential type on graded Lie groups, by means of Littlewood-Paley square functions, and Strichartz functionals involving second-order differences.
+A key role is played by some mean value inequalities that may be of independent interest.
+Indeed, the point-wise first-order inequality is generalized in two directions: on $L^p$-spaces and by considering second-order differences.